Donor-advised funds: Simplify your giving strategy

 Donor-advised funds allow you to contribute cash, stock, real estate, or other assets such as business interests.
 These contributions can be bunched to combine multiple calendar years’ worth of gifts into one year, which may offer tax benefits if you are close to your standard deduction limit.

-To set up a donor-advised fund, you only need to complete an application with a fund sponsor.
+To set up a donor-advised fund, the process is usually as simple as completing an application with a fund sponsor.
 A fund sponsor can be a national or community foundation, an educational institution, or a religious institution.
-You or your designee may then recommend grants to qualified charities of your choice.
+Once the account is set up and funded, you or your designee may recommend grants to qualified charities of your choice.

 Generational shifts mean big changes

 Donor-advised funds may be an attractive option for the next generation of donors.
-“Younger generations want to engage in family philanthropy but find the formal structure and requirements of a foundation burdensome,” says Stephanie C. Buckley, head of philanthropic services within Wells Fargo Wealth & Investment Management.
+“Younger generations want to engage in family philanthropy but find the formal structure and requirements of a foundation burdensome,” says Stephanie C. Buckley, head of trust philanthropic services within Wells Fargo Wealth & Investment Management, Wells Fargo Bank, N.A.
 “With DAFs, families can spend more of their time focusing on how to be strategic with their philanthropy rather than administrative tasks.
 In fact, we are witnessing the second or third generation converting existing foundations to DAFs more frequently than ever before.”

 There can be other positives as well.
-No board meetings and much less paperwork for donors can allow more time to focus on the engaging parts of philanthropy, like meeting grantees and focusing on impact.
-DAFs also provide many families with teachable moments, introducing their children to financial literacy and philanthropy at the same time.
+No board meetings and much less paperwork for donors can allow more time to focus on the engaging parts of philanthropy, like meeting grantees and evaluating impact.
+DAFs also provide many families with opportunities to introduce their children to financial literacy and philanthropy at the same time.

 More potential benefits for donors and recipients